apmckinlay/natureapp/animals/sealion.md

 Sea Lion give birth to one pup a year between May and July.
 The pups are nursed by their mothers for 6-12 months.

-[Harbor Seal](/animals/harbseal/) are smaller, have shorter flippers, and no ear flaps.
+**Could it be?** [Harbor Seal](/animals/harbseal/) are smaller, have shorter flippers, and no ear flaps.
 They are unable to support themselves on their flippers and inch forward on their bellies.

 **Did you know?** Sea Lion are very playful and have been known to “surf” breaking waves.